 I don’t see anyone wanting to be in that situation.
 If, regularly, you get distracted or disinterested in what your loved ones have to say, they might feel you don’t care.

 Rather than allowing your mind to wander to your partner’s quirks, mistakes, or things you wish they would do, try focusing on the moment-to-moment experience of your relationship.
 This can make it easier to both enjoy the many things you appreciate about your partner and address problems or concerns as they happen.

 Committing to being present can feel particularly challenging in turbulent times, especially if you tend towards avoidance as a coping strategy.

-Try seeing it from a different perspective, at first, it might seem uncomfortable and not right.
-But over time, you may begin to realize that you’re living your day days more mindfully without thinking about it just like you getting a new dress.
+Try seeing it from a different perspective; at first, it might seem uncomfortable and not right.
+But over time, you may begin to realize that you’re living your days more mindfully without even thinking about it, just like getting a new dress.

 These are some of the exercises that can help;